1834 Quadruple Alliance: Context

-The revolutions of 1830 marked a turning point in the system of the European concert initiated at the Congress of Vienna in 1815.
+The Revolutions of 1830 marked a turning point in the system of the European concert initiated at the Congress of Vienna in 1815.
 As Menchén Barrios states, "the political ambitions that lead to it [the Quadruple Alliance] depend on the existing antagonisms between the liberal Europe that emerges from the revolution and the absolutist Europe".
 The Belgian Revolution was the first example of the division into blocs, the United Kingdom and France on the one hand, Prussia, Austria and Russia on the other.

 The rapprochement between the United Kingdom and France was brought about by "multiple interests, and not only by ideological affinities", although these were evident.
 In France, the revolution of 1830 gave power to Louis-Philippe, who at first adopted liberal positions.
 In the United Kingdom, the Whigs took over the government and imposed the Great Reform Act in 1832, which allowed for a certain political openness and a broadening of the basis of the parliamentary regime.
 An important point of the Whig approaches, and especially of the radicals who supported them in Parliament, was the defense of liberal ideals in Europe.
-This defense and union explained the rapprochement with France, which took the form of an Entente Cordiale, a common front against the absolutist monarchies.
+This defense and union explained the rapprochement with France, which took the form of a common front against the absolutist monarchies.
 In any case, this collaboration had two important limitations: the traditional English principle of non-intervention and the different and conflicting economic interests of each country.

 As for Spain and Portugal, both countries had a very difficult internal situation.
-In Portugal, a war of succession had been going on since the mid-twenties.
+In Portugal, a civil war had been going on since the 1828.
 In Spain the situation was also similar, although war would not break out until after the signing of the treaty.
 In international politics the treaty, and the dependence it entailed, was "the result of the international isolation of the Isabelline regime".
 López-Cordón emphasized this isolation, adding that it stemmed from the "disqualification of Spain as a European power, the result of the unfortunate foreign policy of Fernando VII".
 An example of Spain's isolation in international politics is that only France and England recognized Isabella II as the legitimate heir at first.
 Her example was only followed by countries dependent on those powers.